 J. L. Romanillos has given courses on Spanish guitar making in numerous countries as well as lectures and seminars about the organology of the instrument.
 He has also given lectures on the history and development of the vihuela de mano and the Spanish guitar.
 In addition, he was a member of the Crafts Council of Great Britain for ten years.
 He is living in Guijosa, a rural district annexed to Sigüenza in the northern part of the province of Guadalajara in Spain, since 1995.
 In collaboration with his wife Marian, he published a dictionary of stringed-instrument makers and guitar-makers of Spain titled “The Vihuela de Mano and the Spanish Guitar” in 2002.

 What a lovely “golden age” guitar from José Luis Romanillos’ brilliant 1980s period.
 This remarkable instrument is named “La Pagés” and was built in 1984 in Semley.
 It is one of the very few guitars by José Luis Romanillos built of Brazilian rosewood (CITES certified) and with a gorgeous marquetry on the back.
-There is a crack, that was well repaired by the Danish luthier Kenneth Brögger, on the top and an unnoticeable hair-line crack on the side were well repaired and perfectly stabilised.
+There is a crack, that was well repaired by the Danish luthier Kenneth Brögger, on the top of the guitar and is perfectly stabilised.
 The excellence of the tone, the uniformity of the registers and the subtlety of the colours are absolutely breath-taking.
 This magnificent guitar is absolutely unique and definitely a must-have.

 |Luthier:||José Luis Romanillos|

 |Back and sides:||Brazilian rosewood with CITES certificate|